Who should be on a gluten-free diet?

 Common misconceptions about the gluten-free diet

 The gluten-free diet is sometimes promoted as a way to lose weight, or as a “healthier” diet for the general population.
 These claims are unfounded.
-The gluten-free diet is healthier for people with gluten-related disorders, but there is no evidence that it is beneficial for people who do not have these conditions.
+The gluten-free diet is healthier for people with gluten-related disorders (celiac disease or gluten sensitivity), but there is no evidence that it is beneficial for people who do not have these conditions.

 - The presence or absence of gluten alone is not related to diet quality.
 What’s important is the overall food choices made within the diet, whether it’s gluten-free or not.

 - If an individual whose diet contains large amounts of breads, pastas and cookies (especially those made from refined flours) switches to a gluten-free diet which eliminates these foods while increasing fruits, vegetables and other healthful gluten-free foods, the resulting diet would likely be healthier.

 - On the other hand, this same person could easily substitute gluten-free breads, pastas and cookies into the diet, without increasing intake of healthful gluten-free foods like vegetables and fruits.
 In this case a person may actually experience a reduction in diet quality, since many gluten-free processed foods are lower in fiber, vitamins and minerals than their gluten-containing counterparts.
 This type of gluten-free diet may be higher in calories, since many processed gluten-free foods contain higher levels of fat and/or sugar to compensate for flavor and texture changes which result from the removal of gluten.
 Any diet that is higher in calories is likely to promote weight gain, not weight loss.

 What symptoms could indicate the need for a gluten-free diet?